yachty66/Homepage/README.md

 - [ ] check that the last md file which i added is on the top of the website

 as name i take the title from the markdown file and left by i use the date with some js library. continous integration. because everything is on a server

+## Future

+- build a working prototype for the project overview site which could be used from other people. the application would look like the project site is looking now besides that in the header section is a form where you can add new entries. https://psycnet.apa.org/record/2002-15790-003